cpappas18/Health-Records-System/README.md

 To run the program, please use the command `python3 main.py`.

 # Unit Testing
-Test modules have been written to thoroughly test the program for errors.
-If any issues are found, please feel free to add your own tests and merge them with the main branch.
+Test modules are in the process of being written to thoroughly test the program for errors.
+Please be aware that this project is unfinished and testing will be completed soon.
+If any additional issues are found, please feel free to add your own tests and merge them with the main branch.

 To run the tests, please use the command `python3 -m unittest`.